Haitian occupation of Santo Domingo: First unification under the French

-1805: Invasion of Santo Domingo
+1805: Haitian Forces Invasion

 In February 1805, Haitian forces, under Jean-Jacques Dessalines, invaded from the southern route in opposition of French-led approved slave raiding.
-Unable to overpower the Spanish-French defense, and intimidated by the arrival of a French fleet in support of Borgella in Santo Domingo, the army of Dessalines along with Henri Christophe raided through the interior Dominican towns Santiago and Moca, while Alexandre Pétion invaded Azua.
+Unable to overpower the Spanish–French defense, and intimidated by the arrival of a French fleet in support of Borgella in Santo Domingo, the army of Dessalines along with Henri Christophe raided through the interior Dominican towns Santiago and Moca, while Alexandre Pétion invaded Azua.
 On his retreat from Santo Domingo, Dessalines arrived in Santiago on 12 April 1805.
 While in Santiago, Haitian forces set fire to the town, including churches and convents.
 The army killed approximately 400 inhabitants including some priests and took prisoners to Haiti.
 More people were killed on Dessalines' orders in the French-held portions of the island, including the towns of Monte Plata, Cotuí and La Vega and approximately 500 people of the northern town of Moca.
 The barrister Gaspar de Arredondo y Pichardo wrote, "40 [Dominican] children had their throats cut at the church in Moca, and the bodies found at the presbytery, which is the space that encircles the church's altar..."
 Survivors from the raids fled to western locations including Higüey through Cotuí as well as to other territories of the Spanish Antilles.
-Prisoners rounded up by the troups were forced to accompany the army back to Haiti, where, once they arrived, were either killed or forced to work on plantations.
+Prisoners rounded up by the troops were forced to accompany the army back to Haiti, where, once they arrived, were either killed or forced to work on plantations.
 In total, over the course of a few weeks, nearly half of Santo Domingo's population were slaughtered by the Haitian soldiers.

+Haitian rebel leaders encouraged fugitive African slaves to move into Hispaniola and they formed communities such as San Lorenzo de Los Mina, which is currently part of the "city" of Santo Domingo.
+Fugitives arrived from other parts of the West Indies as well, especially from the various islands of the Lesser Antilles.

+Due to the political instability and volatile environment in the island, many of the wealthiest white families in Santo Domingo fled between 1795 and 1820.
+They settled in Venezuela, Puerto Rico, and Cuba resulting in a human capital flight.
+The white families who stayed on the island did not consider owning slaves due to the political crisis in the island but the few rich white elites that did, fled the colony.
+Many of these white families that stayed on the island settled in the Cibao region owning land.
+Historians state that "Santo Domingo lost most of its best families" at that era, specially during the slave revolts.
+Nevertheless, during the Dominican independence movement many whites returned back to the island to reclaim their territory.